a-maumau/notificator/README.md

 # For Lazy People
 You can just use `notify.py`
 only you need to do is rewrite the `secret` class for your setting.

+# setup_alias.sh
+set up a alias of "python notify.py" to notify.